329162516/medprompt/README.md

 ![Prompt Engineering](images/medprompt.jpg)

 ## About
 Prompt engineering is the process of designing and constructing effective prompts for LLMs.
-The goal of prompt engineering is to provide the LLM with the necessary information and context to generate accurate and relevant responses. **MEDPrompt** is a user contributed collection of prompts for medical applications.
+The goal of prompt engineering is to provide the LLM with the necessary information and context to generate accurate and relevant responses. **MEDPrompt** is a user-contributed collection of prompts for medical applications.

 ### FHIR Flattening Templates
-Includes templates for flattening FHIR resources into a text representation that can be injected into an LLM prompt.
+This repository includes templates for flattening FHIR resources into a text representation that can be injected into an LLM prompt.
 Only relevant information is extracted from the resource with simple transformations using helper functions.
-[See example](/tests/test_fhir_observation_v1.py)
+[See this example usage](/tests/test_fhir_observation_v1.py).

 ## Design
 MEDPrompt's philosophy is that application logic shouldn’t make the prompt engineer's job difficult.
 We use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) as a template engine.